subugoe/metrics-website/about.md

 ---
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

-Lorem ipsum dolor sit amut.
+(About) Lorem ipsum dolor sit amut.